San Antonio Domestic Violence and Restraining Order Attorneys

 What are the main differences between protective and restraining orders?

-To summarize, the key differences between these two types of orders here in South Texas are as follows:
+To summarize, the key differences between these two types of orders here in Texas are as follows:

 - If your spouse, partner, family member, or anyone is causing you and your children physical, verbal, or emotional harm, you should file for a protective order.